-Type inference occurs when a local variable is declared without an As clause and assigned a value.
-The compiler uses the type of the value as the type of the variable.
-For example, the following lines of code each declare a variable of type String.
+Type inference occurs when a local variable is declared without an As clause and initialized.
+The compiler uses the type of the assigned initial value as the type of the variable.
+For example, each of the following lines of code declares a variable of type String.

 ' Using explicit typing.